drivendataorg/scipy_proceedings/README.md

 - May 2: Authors invited to submit full papers
   - The [build process](#build-process) is supported by Curvenote (a SciPy sponsor) and it is maintained throughout this period.
-- Aug 30: Proceedings final sign-off by editors
+- Sept 6: Proceedings final sign-off by editors
   - The publication process begins after final sign-off.

 ### Instructions for Editors